pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :func:`~eventsourcing.domain.Aggregate.trigger_event` method also accepts arbitrary keyword-only arguments, which will be used to construct the aggregate event object.
-As with the :func:`~eventsourcing.domain.MetaAggregate._create` method described above, the event object will be constructed with these arguments, and so any extra arguments must be matched by the expected values of the event class.
+As with the :func:`~eventsourcing.domain.Aggregate._create` method described above, the event object will be constructed with these arguments, and so any extra arguments must be matched by the expected values of the event class.
 For example, ``trick`` on the ``TrickAdded`` event class definition in the :ref:`Simple example <Aggregate simple example>` below matches the ``trick=trick``